Brandýs nad Labem-Stará Boleslav

 Brandýs nad Labem-Stará Boleslav (/cs/; Brandeis and Altbunzlau) is an administratively united pair of towns in Prague-East District in the Central Bohemian Region of the Czech Republic.
-It has about 20,000 inhabitants and it is the second largest Czech united pair of towns after Frýdek-Místek.
+It has about 21,000 inhabitants and it is the second largest Czech united pair of towns after Frýdek-Místek.
+It is located on the Elbe River in the Central Elbe Table.

 Stará Boleslav is known as an important pilgrimage site, which is the oldest in Bohemia.
-There are several important monuments.
 The historic centres of both Brandýs nad Labem and Stará Boleslav are well preserved and are protected as two urban monument zones.
+There are many valuable monuments and four of them are protected as national cultural monuments.

 Administrative division

 Brandýs nad Labem-Stará Boleslav consists of three municipal parts (in brackets population according to the 2021 census):